dictcp/uplex-varnish-k8s-ingress/docs/ref-varnish-cfg.md

 IP does not match the ACL.
 For ``blacklist``, the failure response is invoked for an IP that does match the ACL.

-``comparand`` specifies the IP value against which the ACL is matched, and can have one of these values:
+``comparand`` (the "thing to be compared") specifies the IP value against which the ACL is matched, and can have one of these values:

 * ``client.ip``: interpreted as in
   [VCL](https://varnish-cache.org/docs/6.1/reference/vcl.html#local-server-remote-and-client)